vegaprotocol/vegawallet-browser/README.md

 - You retain custody of your assets
 - You are responsible for the security of your assets
-- You should never share your private keys
+- You should never share your private keys, recovery phrase or password
 - You may encounter bugs, loss of functionality or loss of assets using the software
 - No party accepts any liability for any losses whatsoever relating to its use